 For once, then, something

-A beautiful philosophical poem by Robert Frost that deserves to be on the list of best Robert Frost poems.
+This is a beautifully philosophical poem by Robert Frost that deserves to be on the list of best Robert Frost poems.
 This poem is all about introspection and trying to see oneself in the mirror.
-Frost says that once, looking down the mirror, he saw something, something that almost changed his mind.
+Frost says that once, looking down at the mirror, he saw something, something that almost changed his mind.
 Almost.

 The poem describes the experience of a man who has been jeered by many for being too self-centered, to be someone clouded by his own beliefs.
 But one day, as he admires himself by looking at the reflection of him in the watery mirror, he sees something.